 Nowadays, cruise ship compared to Titanic is designed better and tested more, so a ship with a shallower draft should lean less than older ships.
 The wide width of the Icon of the Seas will help reduce leaning even more.

-Icon of the Seas compared to Titanic has better safety equipment.
-It has advanced radar that can detect dangers like icebergs early on, preventing any potential collisions.
+Icon of the Seas compared to the Titanic has better safety equipment.
+It has advanced radar that can detect dangers like icebergs early on, preventing any collisions.

 If there is a breach on Icon of the Seas, having double hull structures and improved watertight compartments can help prevent flooding.
 Modern cruise ships compared to Titanic have more lifeboats, rafts, and flotation devices than needed for all passengers, unlike the Titanic.